pysmt/pysmt/docs/development.rst

 up.
 If you are 100% sure that your expressions will be well-typed, then you can use the following code to create a context that disables temporarily the type-checker.
-WARNING: If you create an expression that is not well-typed while the type-checker is disabled,, there is no way to detect it later on. ::
+WARNING: If you create an expression that is not well-typed while the type-checker is disabled, there is no way to detect it later on. ::

   class SuspendTypeChecking(object):